 The 5G is estimated to be 100% times faster than the current iteration and can efficiently reduce the delays in execution for an online task.
 The 5G technology has been the talk-of-the-talk for the entire world as it was suspected to change the entire spectrum of the internet.

-Billions of dollars have been poured in the development of this technology.
+Billions of dollars have been poured into the development of this technology.
 However, effective implementation requires a composite approach for a quality network infrastructure.

 The 5G technology will start a new era of low latency for the internet of things; these also include remote robotics and autonomous and hypersonic weapons.